 New buildings and the reuse of existing buildings will be supported where they:

-- to create visually interesting facades and rooflines: - b. demonstrate innovation in design through the use of heritage place making - c. have a building height that: - i. is consistent with building
+- a. use quality building materials to create visually interesting facades and rooflines: - b. demonstrate innovation in design through the use of heritage place making elements15; - c. have a building height that: